Come Share Your Knowledge

 - A deductible not to exceed $500 per accident or illness.

-1. Notification of all Visiting Scholar requests goes to Dr. Lisa Kahn, Associate Dean of Graduate Studies.
+1. Notification of all Visiting Scholar requests goes to Dr. Johnsen-Neshati, Assistant Dean for International Programs & Critical Studies.
 The following are required as part of the request:

 - Demonstration of work: video, website, or some other type of digital communication that presents artistic work and demonstrates proficiency in their area of interest.